mic666/mtgcarddb/niceToHave.md

 # Nice to Have and must to add (**must are in bold**)

 - [X] **list html should use paginated table : https://datatables.net/manual/installation**
-- [ ] **the full list should have a param to ask for wich type of output ( JSON, HTML , TEXT)**
+- [ ] **the different list rest api should have a param to ask for wich type of output this is mandatory for the client consultation ( JSON, HTML , TEXT)**
-- [ ] Enhance security for sql ( avoid sql injection ) should be handle by the placeholder(?) symbol but better validate the input
+- [X] Enhance security for sql ( avoid sql injection ) should be handle by the placeholder(?) symbol but better validate the input
-- [ ] add a get all known series (one with card i own)
+- [X] add a get all known set (one with card i own)
-- [ ] allow get all card of a specific series
+- [X] allow get all card of a specific set
 - [ ] find a way to handle the alternative art cards in a good way
-- [ ] add a new rest for handling request for specific extension ( can be also handle by the client)
-- [ ] add a new rest for looking for card matching name (maybe should be handle by client)
+- [ ] add a new rest for looking for card matching name (should be handle by client)